➥ Loading Saint Helena Island Info

 The week is defined as beginning on Monday, running through to the last day - Sunday.
 Calendars (e.g. right) reflect this.

-We follow the British convention that floors in buildings are designated Ground (street level), 1st, 2nd, etc. The level below the street is the Basement.
+We follow the British convention that floors in buildings are designated ‘Ground’ (street level), 1st, 2nd, etc. The level below the street is the ‘Basement’.

-Document downloads are usually in Portable Document Format (.pdf); these can be read by most systems, but if you need a reader you can download one free from www.adobe.com.
+Document downloads are usually in Portable Document Format (.pdf); these can be read by most systems, but if you need a reader you can download one free from acrobat.adobe.com/gb/en.
 Audio downloads are normally in MPEG 1 Layer 3 (.mp3) format which is an Internet standard.
 Most images are in Independent JPEG Group (.jpg), Portable Network Graphics (.png) or Graphics Interchange Format (.gif) which all modern browsers can display.
 A few charts are in SVG (.svg) format which has been an Internet standard since 2001.
 Video downloads are currently all in MP4 (.mp4) format (usually H264).

 Javascript must be enabled to see all content.
 Only limited functionality is provided for users who choose to disable Javascript.

-We frequently link to Facebook pages, particularly in item credits.
-Facebook does not take down pages when they become inactive (which would trigger our Dead Links process) and we do not have the resources to continually verify that all of these pages remain active.
+We frequently link to Facebook™ pages, particularly in item credits.
+Facebook™ does not take down pages when they become inactive (which would trigger our Dead Links process) and we do not have the resources to continually verify that all of these pages remain active.
 If you spot an inactive one please contact us.

 Where an external site requests secure mode (https://) we link directly in that mode (all modern browsers support https://).